DASPRiD/RouterBenchmark/README.md

 **These benchmarks are purely informational, to help identify ways we can** **improve overall framework performance and should not be used to persuade** **your framework decisions in any way.
-Router performance alone is in no way** **indicitive of overall framework performance, and is extremely unlikely to be** **a bottleneck in any project or application.**
+Router performance alone is in no way** **indicative of overall framework performance, and is extremely unlikely to be** **a bottleneck in any project or application.**

 This is a simple suite to compare performance of different routers.
 For each